joncampbell123/dosbox-x/README.md

 With a focus on general emulation, accuracy and compatibility, it also provides:

-- Running Microsoft Windows, from 3.X up to ME; with preliminary support for NT/2000
+- Running Microsoft Windows, from 3.X up to ME; experimental support for NT/2000
 - Japanese NEC PC-98 platform and the DOS/V command-line environment
-- Pentium Pro, Pentium II, Pentium III along the MMX instruction set
+- Pentium Pro, II and III processors support along MMX instruction set
 - Voodoo Graphics 3D accelerator chipset from 3dfx Interactive
 - Printing support, either to a real or virtual printer device

 TODO here some sentence followed with less major features, with GUI stuff separated

+Hardware:
+- Support for cue sheets with FLAC, MP3, WAV, OGG Vorbis and Opus CD-DA tracks
+- Support for FluidSynth MIDI synthesizer (with sound fonts) and MT-32 emulation
+- Support for NE2000 Ethernet for networking features and modem phone book mapping
 - IDE interface, FAT32 file system, long file names

+UI:

-- GUI drop-down menu and built-in graphical configuration tool
+- Menu-driven user interface and integrated graphical configuration tool
-- Save and load state support (with up to 100 save slots + save files)
+- Support of save states ~~Save and load state support (with up to 100 save slots + save files)~~
 - Fully translatable user interfaces (with language files available)
-- Better support and compatibility with DOS applications
+- Support for pixel-perfect scaling output for improved image quality
+- Support for TrueType font (TTF) output for text-mode DOS programs
+- Support for features such as V-Sync, overscan border and stereo swapping

+Shell:

 - Support for more DOS commands and built-in external tools

+Unlikely:
 - Support for different ways to customize the internal Z: drive
-- Support for pixel-perfect scaling output for improved image quality
-- Support for TrueType font (TTF) output for text-mode DOS programs
 - Support for starting programs to run on the host systems (-hostrun option)
-- Support for cue sheets with FLAC, MP3, WAV, OGG Vorbis and Opus CD-DA tracks
-- Support for FluidSynth MIDI synthesizer (with sound fonts) and MT-32 emulation
-- Support for NE2000 Ethernet for networking features and modem phone book mapping
-- Support for features such as V-Sync, overscan border and stereo swapping
+- Better support and compatibility with DOS applications

 TODO see how these links can be integrated if useful: